intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd-mobilenet/README.md

 7. Next, navigate to the `benchmarks` directory of the [intelai/models](https://github.com/intelai/models) repo that was just cloned in the previous step.
 SSD-MobileNet can be run for benchmarking throughput and latency, or testing accuracy.
+Note that we are running SSD-MobileNet with a TensorFlow 1.12 docker image.

 To benchmarking for throughput and latency, use the following command, but replace in your path to the unzipped coco dataset images from step 3